djamelz/Coursera-PracticalMachineLearning/PredictionAssignmentWriteup.md

 set.seed(4356)
 ```

-The first step is to load the whole data from the csv to dataframe and analyze the type & the completion rate of the data (commands are commented to limit the output size.
+The first step is to load the csv file data to dataframe and analyze the type & the completion rate of the data (commands are commented to limit the output size.
 You can run it deleting the "#" ) :

 ```r